thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Instrumenting database and backends

 As a lot of performance issues are database-related, instrumenting database interaction is a crucial part to analyse and troubleshoot the issues.
-Commercial and OSS database vendors start adopting OTel instrumentation by providing their version of library.
+Commercial and OSS database vendors start adopting OTel instrumentation by providing their version of the library.
 The span below, created by `otelmongo`, exposes details about the query execution and database instance that our API interacts with.

 ![Mongo](/img/posts/2021-01-15-mongo.png 'Mongo')